cosmos/interchain-security/docs/README.md

 `versions.json` must remain empty or be removed from your worktree.
 Please avoid pushing it to github.
 * this file specifies which versions will be displayed in the supported versions drop down on the docs page
 * instead of using it, the supported versions should live in `supported_versions.json`
-* this file should only be be populated during deploy and never on your local machine
+* this file should only be populated during deployment and never on your local machine

 # Building on remote